justanhduc/task-spooler/README.md

   --gpus           || -G [num]    number of GPUs required by the job (1 default).
   --gpu_indices    || -g <id,...> the job will be on these GPU indices without checking whether they are free.
 Actions:
-  -K          kill the task spooler server
+  -K          kill the task spooler server.
-  -C          clear the list of finished jobs
+  -C          clear the list of finished jobs.
-  -l          show the job list (default action)
+  -l          show the job list (default action).
+  -Q          query GPUs and show a minimalistic NVIDIA-SMI.
   -S [num]    get/set the number of max simultaneous jobs of the server.
   -t [id]     \"tail -n 10 -f\" the output of the job.
 Last run if not specified.
   -c [id]     like -t, but shows all the lines.
 Last run if not specified.